mvarga1989/Matej_Varga/content/about.md

 ## Interests and Activities

-My broad interests are in geospatial sciences.
-I am constantly learning novel theoretical findings which can be implemented in practical applications.
-Topic-wise I am mostly focused on engineering, satellite, physical, and geometric geodesy.
+My broadest professional interests are in **geospatial sciences**.
+I am constantly developing and studying **novel theoretical findings** which can be implemented in **practical applications**.
+Topic-wise I am mostly focused on **engineering**, **satellite**, **physical**, and **geometric geodesy**.
 These branches have an enormous potential in other academic disciplines and industries.
 I have been working on interdisciplinary projects with professionals from geophysics, geoinformatics, agriculture, robotics, civil engineering and architecture.

-My specific interests are in:
+My **specific interests** are in:
 - geodetic reference systems (terrestrial, celestial, height and time);
 - geospatial data collection, processing, integration, analysis, and interpretation using GNSS, total station, level, terrestrial laser scanner, laser tracker, camera, radar, gravimeter, and magnetometer;
 - high-precision GNSS, geodynamics and navigation;